 The Ziwa Rhino Sanctuary is a private, non-profit, animal sanctuary in Uganda.

 It was established in 2005 with the goal of re-introducing southern white rhinos to the wild.
-Currently, it is the only place in Uganda where you can observe and track rhinos in the wild.
+Currently, it is the only place where to see rhinos in the wild in Uganga.

 The sanctuary is a joint effort between the Ziwa Rhino and Wildlife Ranch, who owns the sanctuary land, and the Uganda Wildlife Authority.